 This strategy is the easiest way to get a policy approved and your vehicle covered.
 It means you need to list someone as a principal or primary driver on the insurance policy.
 This primary driver could be a family member, a roommate, or anyone who lives at your address.
 The individual, preferably, is related to you.

 Your listing someone as the principal driver assures the insurer that you have no driving plans in the absence of a license.
 It will thereby save you from high premiums.
-Adding yourself as an excluded driver gives the insurer more reassurance that they would not be liable for any accident when you drive.
+Adding yourself as an excluded driver gives the insurer more reassurance that they would not be liable for any accident when you drive, like hitting someone without insurance.
 But this makes you responsible, so it is best if the primary driver will be taking you wherever you go.

 The insurance company will also charge you based on the primary driver’s history, so get a person with a good driving record.